richpeck/exception_handler/README.md

 ## Generators

-**You can generate `ExceptionHandler` into your own application:**
+**You can generate `ExceptionHandler` into your own application.**

 [[ Generator ]]

-You can use the following commands...
+The following commands will copy the directories...

     rails g exception_handler:views
     rails g exception_handler:views -v views